DonSchenck/containers-k8s-workshop/README.md

 In our command `docker run -d -p 3000:3000 --name k8s_example k8s_example:v1`, we specificied a value for the `--name` flag.
 This is not required.
 If you do not specify a name for a container, one will be automatically assigned to it.
 As before, this is a good opportunity to apply solid management regarding naming.

 ### The Other Stuff
 The `-p` flag allows you to map a host port to the container's port.
 In this case, the same port is used.
 This is a very common usage when you are running a container for testing, especially on your local machine.
-Later, kubernetes will make this easier.
+Later, Kubernetes will make this easier.

 If you do not specify a host port, one will be automatically (and randomly) assigned.
 Remember this: it will be significant later in this workshop.